Flank/flank/contributing.md

 See the main readme for instructions on how to run the iOS and Android samples.

+## Adding new gcloud property common to iOS and Android

+- Add property to `GcloudYml` and update `keys` in the same file
+- Update `AndroidArgs` to reference the propery and `toString` in the same file.
+- Update `IosArgs` to reference the propery and `toString` in the same file.

 ## CLA

 A CLA is required to contribute to flank.
 See [walmart labs](https://github.com/walmartlabs/walmart-cla#walmart-contributor-license-agreement-cla) for more information.
 Google's open source policy [explains why CLAs are commonly used](https://opensource.google.com/docs/cla/policy/)